CamTHz/CamTHz.GitHub.io/catsper_tutorial.md

 The “ALL” button loads all data from the “FD list” list box to the “FD Selection” list box whilst the “DEL” removes the selected item from the “FD Selection” list box.

-The “CALCULATE OPTICAL PARAMETERS” button will then evaluate the absorption, refractive index, and the dielectric constant for each item listed in the “FD Selection”
+The “CALCULATE OPTICAL PARAMETERS” button will then evaluate the absorption, refractive index, and the dielectric constant for each item listed in the “FD Selection”.
+The <b>mathematical steps</b> Catsper follows can be found <a href="https://camthz.github.io/catsper_function_ref.html#frequency-domain-analysis"><b>here</b></a>.

 The user can choose to plot and preview these constants under the “Frequency Domain (FD)” tab.
 In the “Plot Data” section, the “Transmittance” button can be pushed in, and its plot can be displayed prior to the absorption, refractive index, and the dielectric constant evaluation using the “CALCULATE” button.
 However, “Absorption”, “Refractive Index”, and the “Dielectric Constant” buttons are greyed out and can only be pushed in once these constants are evaluated.